lucyschrader/Blastochor/README.md

 `collate_list`

-Gets all values of a field within a list.
+Gets all values of a field within a list, or multiple lists.
 Automatically concatenated with " | " before writing out.
 Maximum length of list is controlled in `Config.yml`.
 - parameters: path to field
 - example: `hasRepresentation.i.rights.title`
+- example: `depicts.i.title, influencedBy.i.title`

 `clean_html`